oracle-livelabs/developer/oracle-ai-for-sustainable-dev/speechtranscription-imagegen/speechtranscription-imagegen.md

-# Use Oracle Database, OCI Speech Service, Open AI code and image generation
+# Speech Transcription And Image Generation For Hands-Free Storyboarding

 ## Introduction

-This lab will show you how to use Oracle Database, OCI Speech Service, Open AI code and image generation The use case involves the creation webpages and storyboards using only voice commands for individuals with impaired motor control.
+This lab will show you how to use Oracle Database, OCI Speech AI, and Gen AI The use case involves the creation webpages and storyboards using only voice commands for individuals with impaired motor control.

 Estimated Time:  3 minutes